commoddity/relay-util/README.md

     <h1>Relay Util</h1>
     <img src=".github/relay-util.png" alt="Relay Util logo" width="600"/>
     <br/>
-    <big>Relay Util is a command-line tool written in Go that sends relays to a specified URL using configurable concurrency, delay and timeout settings.</big>
-    <big>It supports various flags to control its behavior.</big>
+    <big>Relay Util is a command-line tool written in Go that sends relays to a specified URL using configurable concurrency, delay and timeout settings.
+It supports various flags to control its behavior and is primarily designed for load testing services.</big>
 </div>
 <br/>